charent/ChatLM-mini-Chinese/README.en.md

-# Chat-LM-small
+# 0.2B small Chinese chat language model

-# 1. Introduction
+# 1. 👋Introduction
 *阅读中文文档 [中文](README.md).*

-The parameters of today's large language models tend to be large, and consumer-level computers are relatively slow for simple inference, let alone training a model from scratch.The goal of this project is to sort out the entire training process of a generative language model, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.
+Today's large language models tend to have large parameters, and consumer-grade computers are slow to do simple inference, let alone train a model from scratch.
+The goal of this project is to organize the training process of generative language models, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.

-Chat-LM-small is a small Chinese chat model with only 210M (0.2B) parameters.
+ChatLM-mini-Chinese is a small Chinese chat model with only 0.2B (added shared weight is about 210M) parameters.
 It can be pre-trained on  machine with a minimum of 4GB of GPU memory (`batch_size=1`, `fp16` or `bf16`), `float16` loading and inference only require a minimum of 512MB of GPU memory.

-- Make public all pre-training, SFT instruction fine-tuning, and DPO preference optimization datasets.
+- Make public all pre-training, SFT instruction fine-tuning, and DPO preference optimization datasets sources.
 - Use the `Huggingface` NLP framework, including `transformers`, `accelerate`, `trl`, `peft`, etc.
 - Self-implemented `trainer`, supporting pre-training and SFT fine-tuning on a single machine with a single card or with multiple cards on a single machine.
 It supports stopping at any position during training and continuing training at any position.
 - Pre-training: Integrated into end-to-end `Text-to-Text` pre-training, non-`mask` mask prediction pre-training.